JamesSkemp/words/content/post/the-wastelands-are-big.md

 +++
-title = "The Wastelands are big ..." summary = "The world of Fallout 3 is a mighty big place." draft = false comments = true date = "2009-01-06T21:56:00-06:00"
+title = "The Wastelands are big ..." description = "The world of Fallout 3 is a mighty big place." draft = false comments = true date = "2009-01-06T21:56:00-06:00"